joostkremers/mvn-el/README.md

 ## Minor mode and keymap ##

-`mvn.el' provides a minor mode `mvn-mode' and a keymap `mvn-mode-map`.
+`mvn.el` provides a minor mode `mvn-mode` and a keymap `mvn-mode-map`.
 Both are effectively empty, but the minor mode can be used to load `mvn.el` (if you use something like `use-package` to delay loading) and the keymap can be used to bind keys to the various `mvn-*` commands. `mvn.el` doesn't bind any keys by default, because most people's keymaps are already cluttered as it is.

 ## Customizations ##